andregri/andregri.github.io/_posts/2021-12-19-Merge-local-repository-to-existing-remote-repository.md

 ---
 layout: single
 author: andrea
+title: Merging a local repository to an existing remote repository
 tags: git
 ---

-# 🪄 Merge local repository to existing remote repository

-Very often happens that I start versioning some software locally and I push it remotely later.
+Very often happens that I start versioning some software locally and I push it remotely later :octocat:.
 When I decide it is the moment to keep the code safe and sound on Github, the procedure to merge a local-only repository to a fresh remote repository is not straight forward.

 First we set the **remote** repository that we want to connect to